PostHog/upload-source-maps/README.md

-# PostHog source maps action
+# PostHog upload-source-maps actions

-Inject and upload JavaScript sourcemaps to PostHog using the PostHog CLI.
+Inject and upload JavaScript source maps to PostHog using the PostHog CLI.

 **Important:** This action does not build your project.
 You are responsible for compiling your app and generating source maps (for example, by running `npm run build`).
-This action only:
+This action only does the following:

 - Injects source map references into your built files
 - Uploads the source maps to PostHog